 From start to finish, it takes an amateur about 10 minutes to process a pan of placer gravel.
 But it’s a long 10 minutes, squatting or bending over in the creek with icy waters washing at your feet.
 During the 1876 Black Hills gold rush, 50 pans were considered a day’s work for a seasoned miner.
 But not every batch of gravel “pans out” for the prospector – either then or now.

-The Sanford Homestake Visitor Center is a modern and dramatic facility providing public outreach for the Sanford Underground Research Laboratory as well as interpretation of the history and cultural context of Lead, Homestake, and the new Lab.
+The Sanford Lab Homestake Visitor Center is a modern and dramatic facility providing public outreach for the Sanford Underground Research Laboratory as well as interpretation of the history and cultural context of the City of Lead, the Homestake gold mine, and the new, underground Lab.

 The most complete mining experience from the 1890's.
 Tours lead you underground, receive a free sample of gold ore.
 Pan for gold on historic Reed's Placer Claim.
 Panning in a creek or a claim.
 Mining museum, ice cream parlor, eatery & two gift shops.
 Gem panning.
 Half & full day off-site claim panning.